Shirley — A Tale of Lovers and

 those pages seemed like writing exercises rather than being devoted to the service of the story.

 Another weak point is the lead women's inconsistency.
-Charlotte is presented as a
+Caroline is presented as a

 fairly bright, self-possessed young woman, a cut above what one would expect from a teenager; however, she becomes